 Anabaptist Short Courses

-Anabaptist short courses provide a way for new Anabaptists and people seeking to deepen their ministry in the way of Jesus to engage Anabaptist history, thought and witness.
-Followers of Jesus today discover each other and the early Anabaptists as kindred spirits through their study of theology and history.
-Participants explore the resources of the Anabaptist witness across five centuries as a source of inspiration and guidance in our witness today.
+Anabaptist Short Courses wrestle with these questions and more!
+Join one of these discussion-based online courses to deepen your understanding of Anabaptist history, thought and witness.
+Followers of Jesus today will discover each other and the early Anabaptists as kindred spirits through their study of theology and history.
+In these courses, you'll explore Anabaptist resources as a source of inspiration and guidance for your own life and ministry.

-- Understanding Anabaptist Approaches to Scripture: What's Different and Why?
+Understanding Anabaptist Approaches to Scripture: What's Different and Why? (online)

-Taught by Betty Pries, CMed, MTS, PhD Candidate
+Taught by Betty Pries, CMed, MTS; PhD (ABD)

 Conflict in the congregation is one of the most difficult experiences pastors and lay leaders will encounter while in ministry.
 Conflict can destroy congregations.
 Done well, however, engaging differences can be a sign of vitality, energy and spiritual maturity.
 Drawing from Biblical, theological, practical and spiritual sources, this course will explore the possibilities and pitfalls of courageously engaging in differences within congregational life and in building congregational cultures that nurture the tender balance between honesty and kindness and that generate faithfulness and joy.
 Request a syllabus.